 I have an emergency – do I call HELP or Tampa Police?
 If an emergency occurs after 9 pm when the HELP officer may be on duty, call the HELP number.
 If you get a recording or no answer, hang up and call 911.
 If the HELP officer is on duty, he will be able to respond more quickly that if the emergency is reported to 911 first.

 I own more than one house in our neighborhood.
 Does my HELP membership apply to both homes?
 Yes.
-Send us a note at email@example.com to make sure we have both addresses listed.
+When you join HPPI, include a note in the notes field of the membership form to make sure we have both addresses listed.